mkusner/grammarVAE/README.md

 # Grammar Variational Autoencoder

-This repository contains training and sampling code for the paper <a href="https://arxiv.org/abs/1703.01925">Grammar Variational Autoencoder</a>
+This repository contains training and sampling code for the paper: <a href="https://arxiv.org/abs/1703.01925">Grammar Variational Autoencoder</a>.

 ## Requirements